Skip to Content

 First, gambling limits are usually a rung or two cheaper than center strip resorts, allowing you to stretch your budget.

 The real perk, however, is STRAT’s SkyPod tower which boasts bars, restaurants, a wedding chapel, and rides.
-Observation deck tickets cost $20, and rides are a small additional fee and 100% worth it.
+Observation deck tickets cost around $20, and rides are a small additional fee and 100% worth it.

 Another transportation option available to you is the FREE Downtown Loop shuttle which connects STRAT to stops in the Arts District and the Fremont Street Experience.
 It’s a great option.